 My friend wanted to do a big traveling around the world and asked me if I wanted to join.
 So of course I said yes and spent about 6 months planning the trip with her and quit my 7-year job.
 It was a scary and nerve-wrecking move, but I don’t regret it.
-We did 3 months around-the-world traveling together, and then my friend continued on later to do 3 more months.
+We did 3 months around-the-world traveling together, mainly in the Asia region, and then my friend continued on later to do 3 more months.

 WHERE WE WENT